BarryDigby/barrydigby.github.io/RNA-Seq/Nextflow.md

 ```

 Now we can use the format `tuple val(base), file(reads) from ch_reads` for kallisto alignment.

+Read [here](https://www.nextflow.io/docs/latest/faq.html?highlight=simplename#how-do-i-get-a-unique-id-based-on-the-file-name) for descriptions on how to get unique IDs based on filenames using `simpleName` and `baseName`.

 ## Nextflow script
 Go to the main nextflow script available at this link: [https://github.com/BarryDigby/barrydigby.github.io/blob/master/RNA-Seq/main.nf](https://github.com/BarryDigby/barrydigby.github.io/blob/master/RNA-Seq/main.nf).